rbtote/AGRO/README.md

 * Error handling
 * Create classes for quads that use less than 4 parameters in code generation for cleanup
 * Implement special math operators
-* Add function call to the assign
 * Create more test files
+* Start implementation of virtual machine